jheddings/indigo-prowl/README.md

 The message must include a body, specified in the 'Message' property.

 Your message may also provide a 'Priority', which determines how the message is handled by Prowl.

+## Updates

+From the plugin's menu, select "Check for Updates" to look for newer releases of the plugin.
+Any updates will be displayed in the
+Indigo event log.